-.
-COV /ID-19 and Life Sciences p.17 11.1 Special Regulation for Commercialisation or Distribution of Medicines and Medical Devices p.17 11.2 Special Measures Relating to Clinical Trials p.17 11.3 Emergency Approvals of Pharmaceuticals and Medical Devices p.17 11.4 Flexibility in Manufacturing Certification as a Result of COVID-19 p.17 11.5 Import/Export Restrictions or Flexibilities as a Result of COVID-19 p.17 11.6 Drivers for Digital Health Innovation Due to COVID-19 p.17 11.7 Compulsory Licensing of IP Rights for COVID-19- Related Treatments p.17 11.8 Liability Exemptions for COVID-19 Treatments or Vaccines p.18 11.9 Requisition or Conversion of Manufacturing Sites p.18 11.10 Changes to the System of Public Procurement of Medicines and Medical Devices p.18
+10. IP Other than Patents 10.1 Counterfeit Pharmaceuticals and Medical Devices p.19 10.2 Restrictions on Trade Marks Used for Pharmaceuticals and Medical Devices p.20 10.3 IP Protection for Trade Dress or Design of Pharmaceuticals and Medical Devices p.20 10.4 Data Exclusivity for Pharmaceuticals and Medical Devices p.21 11.
+COVID-19 and Life Sciences p.21 11.1 Special Regulation for Commercialisation or Distribution of Medicines and Medical Devices p.21 11.2 Special Measures Relating to Clinical Trials p.21 11.3 Emergency Approvals of Pharmaceuticals and Medical Devices p.21 11.4 Flexibility in Manufacturing Certification as a Result of COVID-19 p.22 11.5 Import/Export Restrictions or Flexibilities as a Result of COVID-19 p.22 11.6 Drivers for Digital Health Innovation Due to COVID-19 p.22 11.7 Compulsory Licensing of IP Rights for COVID- 19-Related Treatments p.22 11.8 Liability Exemptions for COVID-19 Treatments or Vaccines p.22 11.9 Requisition or Conversion of Manufacturing Sites p.22 11.10 Changes to the System of Public Procurement of Medicines and Medical Devices p.22 10.22